Anorexia, Treatment and Recovery: One Woman’s Story

 I was a masterful, deceptive person.
 I was excellent at lying and manipulating.
 Although my parents occasionally grew concerned and had me meet with a counselor, I always figured out how to get around it.

 The fact that I remained academically successful allowed many people to maintain a sense of security regarding my overall well-being.
-I went to a college four hours from home, which gave me a great deal of freedom with practicing negative behaviors.
+I went to a college four hours from home, which gave me a great deal of freedom to practice negative behaviors.

-During the three years of veterinary school, I lived on the very edge of functional, but I managed to keep up appearances.
+During my three years in veterinary school, I lived on the very edge of functionality, but I managed to keep up appearances.

 Laura S., Did you go to outpatient therapy before coming to TK?